spartarocks123/BRFSS_multimorbidity_project/README.md

 Specifically, it evaluates:

 - Whether individuals with more chronic conditions are more likely to attend routine checkups
-- Whether they are also more likely to delay care due to cost
+- Whether they are also more likely to delay care due to cost barriers

 ---